-- Q11.3 If an insurer uses the AM for determining the TAR, is it appropriate for the insurer to reduce the otherwise calculated TAR for the effects of a hedging program? - A: Both VACARVM and VA RBC specify that reduction for hedges is not allowed under the AM.
+Q11.3 If an insurer uses the Alternative Methodology (AM) for determining the TAR, is it appropriate for the insurer to reduce the otherwise calculated TAR for the effects of a hedging program?

+A: A reduction for hedges is not allowed under the AM.